Automotodrom Grobnik

 Automotodrom Grobnik is a 4.168 km motorsport race track located in Grobnik, Croatia, about 10 km north of Rijeka.
 The circuit was built in 15 months and was opened in 14 September 1978.
-From 1978 to 1990, it hosted the Yugoslavian motorcycle Grand Prix of MotoGP.
+From 1978 to 1990, it hosted the Yugoslavian motorcycle Grand Prix of Grand Prix motorcycle racing.
 The circuit was renovated between December 2017 and April 2018.

 Currently, among other competitions, the automotodrom hosts the Croatia Prix (Croatian: Nagrada Hrvatske), which is a valid race for the FIA CEZ Formula 3 and Circuit Championships.

 In 2020, Rijeka also hosted NASCAR Whelen Euro Series rounds as a late replacement for Autodrom Most, whose round was cancelled late in the season due to COVID-19 restrictions.
 It has featured on the NASCAR Whelen Euro Series calendar also in 2021 and 2022.